gabrielachavez2019/Zika_MD/README.md

 -ignh: Ignore H atoms in the PDB file; especially useful for NMR structures.
 Otherwise, if H atoms are present, they must be in the named exactly how the force fields in GROMACS expect them to be.
 Different conventions exist, so dealing with H atoms can occasionally be a headache!
 If you need to preserve the initial H coordinates, but renaming is required, then the Linux sed command is your friend.

 You have now generated three new files: ZIKA_processed.gro, topol.top, and posre.itp.
-ZIKA_processed.gro is a GROMACS-formatted structure file that contains all the atoms defined within the force field (i.e., H atoms have been added to the amino acids in the protein).
+ZIKA_processed.gro is a GROMACS-formatted structure file that contains all the atoms defined within the force field.
 The topol.top file is the system topology (more on this in a minute).
 The posre.itp file contains information used to restrain the positions of heavy atoms (more on this later).

 Let's look at what is in the output topology (topol.top).
 Inspect its contents using vi or nano, don't chage anythig!.
 After several comment lines (preceded by ;), you will find the following: